ISISComputingGroup/ibex_developers_manual/Reflectometry-IOC.md

 Readbacks flow in the opposite direction they are always read from the lower levels and set upwards.
 To help identify where set points and readbacks are not the same indicators on the GUI will be set.
 This is controversial but is signed off as per [ticket 4307](https://github.com/ISISComputingGroup/IBEX/issues/4307).

+## Server Status Feedback

+The reflectometry server provides feedback on its status to the user at 3 different levels:
+- **Error Log:** At this level, we just collect error messages in the reflectometry server and expose them via a PV in addition to writing them to the log file.
+In order to do this, we should conventionally use `SERVER_STATUS_MANAGER.update_error_log(<message>)` in place of `logger.error(<message>)`.
+The PV with the list of errors is then displayed in a tab on the reflectometry front panel OPI.
+- **Problems:** These are slightly higher level and are comprised of a type of issue, a severity and a list of sources that are reporting this issue, e.g.
+    - Problem: Configuration is invalid; Severity: Major; Source(s): Configuration
+    - Problem: Velocity cannot be restored; Severity: Minor; Source(s): MTR0304, MTR0305
+- **Status:** This is the overall server status.
+The status is derived from the problems (the highest error level is the error level of the server)

+The status, log and active problems get cleared every time a "move" is issued.
+This keeps the log PV size reasonable and the reported status up to date.
+E.g. if an error was thrown because of a disconnected motor IOC, and the motor has since been reconnected, the errors should be cleared on a successful move.
+If there are any persistent problems, they will just be thrown again.

 ## Other Concepts

 #### Footprint Calculator

 The footprint calculator calculates the resolution and footprint on the sample based on the slit gaps, distances between slits and sample length.
 This object is owned by the beamline.
 Currently, the footprint and resolution values are read-only.

 ## Design Changes